 Your Instructor: Alfie Njeru

-Alfie is a seasoned information security professional, who has vast experience in information security especially in matters of penetration testing, vulnerability assessments, infrastructure hardening.
+Alfie is a seasoned information security professional, who has vast experience in information security especially in matters of penetration testing, vulnerability assessments and infrastructure hardening.
 He has been recognized by various organisations as having helped them identify and remediate various security issues (Dell, Envato, ABN Amro Bank, Bosch etc).
 He regularly contributes to the open source community and has created a simple tool to audit linux OS installations (nix auditor).
-He is a certified ISO 27001 Lead Auditor, CPTE , GRCP , CISA and has done many other courses in the course of his career.
+He is a certified ISO 27001 Lead Auditor, CPTE , GRCP , CISA, CISSO etc. He is also a writer at the-infosec , cybrary and peerlyst.

 No Reviews found for this course.